Breadcrumb

 MS Capstone Experience

-All students must complete a capstone experience that synthesizes and integrates the knowledge and skills obtained throughout the MS program.
+All students must complete a capstone experience that synthesizes and integrates the knowledge and skills acquired throughout the MS program.
 There are three options for the capstone experience: Comprehensive Examination, Project, or Thesis.
-The default option, used by most students, is the Comprehensive Examination option.
-For the Project or Thesis option, the student needs to have a faculty advisor.
-It is the student's responsibility to find an advisor willing to supervise a project or a thesis.
-Students who have a faculty advisor and decide to switch to one of these options need notify their Graduate Program Coordinator before their 3rd quarter in the program.
+The default option, chosen by most students, is the Comprehensive Examination.
+For the Project or Thesis option, the student must have a faculty advisor.
+It is the student's responsibility to find an advisor willing to supervise a project or thesis.
+Students who have a faculty advisor and decide to switch to the Project or Thesis option must notify their Graduate Program Coordinator during the first week of their third quarter in the program.

-This is the default option for all MS students in Computer Science.
-Up to 12 units of approved CSE undergraduate major technical electives (see the UCR catalog) may be counted towards graduate elective units (and only towards the elective requirement).
+The Comprehensive Examination is the default option for all MS students in Computer Science.
+Up to 12 units of approved CSE undergraduate technical electives (see the UCR General Catalog) may be counted toward graduate elective units, but only toward the elective requirement.

-To meet the Comprehensive Examination requirement, MS students must pass 3 capstone experience problems (CEPs) in their core courses; two CEPs will be offered within each core course final exam per quarter.
-Students may take the CEPs without taking the course (or entire final exam), but this needs to be arranged with the instructor ahead of time and will be approved on a case-by-case basis.
-Students are only permitted two attempts per core course CEP set and these attempts are not cumulative (that is, students can use results from only one of these attempts).
+To fulfill the Comprehensive Examination requirement, MS students must pass three capstone experience problems (CEPs) within their core courses.
+Each quarter, two CEPs will be offered as part of the final exam in each core course.
+Students may take the CEPs without completing the course or taking the entire final exam, but this must be arranged with the instructor in advance and will be approved on a case-by-case basis.
+Students are allowed only two attempts per set of core course CEPs, and these attempts are not cumulative (meaning students may use results from only one attempt).

 • Project Option (Plan II)

-In the project option, students are expected to complete a research project under the guidance of a research advisor.
-The research advisor must be a faculty member associated with the CSE Department (who can offer a CS 297 course).
-The project will require a written report that will be presented to a committee of at least two faculty members in an oral examination.
-During the project the student should enroll in CS 297, and 4 units of CS 297 may be counted towards graduate elective course requirements.
+In the project option, students complete a research project under the guidance of a project advisor, who must be a faculty member associated with the CSE Department.
+This option requires both an oral presentation and the submission of a written report.
+For the presentation, the student must nominate a committee of at least two faculty members.
+During the project, students can enroll in CS 297, with 4 units of CS 297 counting toward graduate elective course requirements.

-In the thesis option, students work on a substantial research project under the guidance of a research advisor.
-The research advisor must be a faculty member associated with the CSE Department (who can offer a CS C97 or CS 299 course).
-The thesis needs to represent original research work, and it should demonstrate a student’s ability to master the knowledge of a research area, identify an open problem, and make a novel research contribution.
-The thesis research requires typically 3 quarters to complete.
-The thesis must be presented to and approved by a committee of at least three faculty members, with at least one member being a regular member of the CSE Department (with his/her home department in CSE).
-While working on their thesis, students should enroll in the CS 297 or CS 299 course.
-Students who choose the thesis option can count up to 12 units of CS 297 or CS 299 towards the elective course requirements.
+In the thesis option, students undertake a substantial research project under the guidance of a faculty advisor, who must be a CSE faculty.
+(This includes faculty who have adjunct or cooeparating status in the CSE Department.)
+The thesis must represent original research and demonstrate the student's ability to master the knowledge of a research area and contribute novel findings.
+Typically, thesis research requires three quarters to complete.
+The thesis must be presented to and approved by a committee of at least three faculty members, with at least one member being a regular faculty member of the CSE Department.
+While working on their thesis, students can enroll in either the CS 297 or CS 299 course.
+Students who choose the thesis option can count up to 12 units of CS 297 or CS 299 toward their elective course requirements.

-Prior to the defense students need to officially nominate their committee and have it approved.
-The committee nominations are specified on the Application for Candidacy form.
-MS thesis defenses are public.
-Students are required to inform their Graduate Program Coordinator about a scheduled defense at least two weeks in advance, and send them the following information: the date, time, and place where it will be held, as well as the title, the abstract, and the name of the faculty advisor.
-Upon completion of the thesis defense, the Report of Final Defense for MS Degree form is submitted to the Graduate Program Coordinator.
+Before the defense, students must officially nominate their committee and obtain approval.
+Committee nominations are specified on the Application for Candidacy for Master's Degree form, which is available in R’Grad.
+MS thesis defenses are public events.
+Students are required to inform their Graduate Program Coordinator about their scheduled defense at least two weeks in advance, providing the following information: the date, time, and location of the defense, as well as the title, abstract, and name of the faculty advisor.
+After completing the thesis defense, students must submit the Final Defense Master’s Form via R’Grad to report the defense results.

-The formatting of MS theses needs to follow the guidelines that can be found on the Graduate Division website.
-A format review will need to have been completed before the final draft of the thesis can be submitted to the Graduate Division.
+The formatting of the MS thesis must adhere to the guidelines found on the Graduate Division website.
+A format review must be completed before the final draft of the thesis can be submitted to the Graduate Division.

 Professional Development Requirement

-To meet the professional development requirement, MS students must complete one of the following courses (1 unit): CS 287, GDIV 301, GDIV 403, CS 298.
-Other courses with a professional development content may be approved as substitutes.
+MS students must complete one of the following courses (1 unit) to meet the professional development requirement: CS 287, GDIV 301, GDIV 403, and CS 298I.
+Other courses with professional development content may be approved as substitutes.

 2. Related Regulations